oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 Click **Generate** and import the project files into your favorite IDE.

-Open the project in your IDE and create a file at `/src/main/resources/bootstrap.properties` with the content:
+Open the project in your IDE and create a file at `/src/main/resources/bootstrap.properties` with the following properties:

 ```properties
 spring.application.name=service-two
 spring.cloud.config.uri=http://localhost:8888